jakeashdown/graphql-frontend/README.md

 ## GraphQL code generation

-Run `npm run-script generate` to generate TypeScript code from the schema, taken from the configured endpoint, and any defined documents (operations and fragments).
+Run `yarn run codegen` to generate TypeScript code from the schema, taken from the configured endpoint, and any defined documents (operations and fragments).

 Types will be generated for the entire schema, including:
 * types